mdot2x3/tomato-plant-health-identifier/README.md

 4. **Add your trained model:**

-   - Place your `model.h5` file in the project root.
-This project used the included ResNet50 transfer learning model `transfer_learning_model_saved.h5`.
+   - Place your `.h5` model file in the project root.
+This project uses the included ResNet50 transfer learning model `transfer_learning_model_saved.h5`.

 5. **Add sample images (optional but recommended):**
-   - Place images you want available in the dropdown inside the `sample_images/` directory.
+   - Place images you want available in the dropdown inside the `static/sample_images/` directory.

-## Running the App
+## Running the App Locally

 ```sh
 python app.py